-GARDEN SUITE means a self-contained secondary dwelling unit that is within an accessory building, located on a lot where the principal use is either a single detached dwelling unit or a duplex and where both dwelling units are registered under the same land title, as shown in figure 2-3.
+GARDEN SUITE means a type of secondary suite that is within in an accessory building, located on a lot where the principal use is either a single detached dwelling unit or a duplex and where both dwelling units are registered under the same land title, as shown in figure 2-3.
 A garden suite can be up to 100% of the floor area of the accessory building.
-(Bylaw 2021-15 passed on August 3, 2022)